Gordon S. Lang School of Business and Economics

 The Gordon S. Lang School of Business and Economics (formerly the College of Business and Economics) is the business school of the University of Guelph, in Guelph, Ontario.

 After receiving a $21-million donation from Stu and Kim Lang, the College was renamed to the Gordon S. Lang School of Business and Economics on April 3, 2019, honouring Stu's late father.
-The current dean of the school is Lysa Porth, who was appointed in April 2020 for a 5-year term beginning on October 1, 2020.
+Overseeing the transformation of the business school, was dean Dr. Julia Christensen Hughes.
+Under her leadership Guelph's business school differentiated itself by committing to "being and developing leaders for a sustainable world".
+The school's MBA was ranked in the top ten in the world by Corporate Knights.
+The current dean of the school is Dr. Sara Mann, who was appointed in February 2024 for a 5-year term.

 Academics

 Gordon S. Lang School of Business and Economics offers a wide range of programs which also include co-operative education experiences.
 The School offers undergraduate, graduate and executive development programs as well as many courses through the University of Guelph's open learning office.
 Lang also offers all of the required courses for the Certified Human Resources Professional (CHRP) designation and Certified Management Accountant (CMA) certification.
 Their accounting program is certified by the Chartered Professional Accountant of Ontario (CPA) designation.